kingwingfly/burnxp/README.md

 This component `burnxp` is for cloning one's `Aesthetics Preferences`, also known as `XP`(性癖) in Chinese.

-Based on [burn](https://github.com/tracel-ai/burn), `burnxp score` can train a ResNet model to score pictures according to owner's sesthetics preferences.
+Based on [burn](https://github.com/tracel-ai/burn), `burnxp` can train a ResNet model to score pictures according to owner's sesthetics preferences.

-Based on [ratatui](https://github.com/ratatui/ratatui), `burnxp tagger` can aid in tagging pictures by iteractively comparing the degree of compliance with sesthetics preferences.
+Based on [ratatui](https://github.com/ratatui/ratatui), `tagger` can aid in tagging pictures by iteractively comparing the degree of compliance with sesthetics preferences.

+Based on [argmin](https://crates.io/crates/argmin), `tagger divide` can help in dividing the dataset into label-balanced train-set and valid-set.

 ## Tagger